blindpentester/bash_profile/README.md

     * umountsmb
     * mntntfs (mounting remote ntfs)
     * umountntfs
     * il (Interlace - added checks to make sure input is either domain name, ip address or a list, otherwise command fails)
     * instashell (instashell is included in the-essentials repo)
+    * ans (anslookup runs from /opt subfolder)
+    * autoenum (cd's into dir and runs from there since dependencies are not full path)
+    * spoofcheck (runs from /opt subfolder)
+    * sherlock (runs from /opt subfolder)
+    * dnsdumpster (runs from /opt subfolder)

 ### Things to add/fix:
 - Going to be adding more enumeration shortkeys with argument options.